quantiota/AI-Agent-Farm/doc/it-admin/backup/README.md

 ## Usage

-- Restore
+- Recovery

-In the root directory run the commnad:
+In the root directory run the command:

 bash -x recovery-microserver.sh